sofathitesh/doconce/doc/demos/manual/manual.rst

         TITLE: On an Ultimate Markup Language
-        AUTHOR: H. P. Langtangen at Center for Biomedical Computing, Simula Research Laboratory and Dept. of Informatics, Univ. of Oslo
+        AUTHOR: H. P. Langtangen at Center for Biomedical Computing, Simula Research Laboratory & Dept. of Informatics, Univ. of Oslo
         AUTHOR: Kaare Dump Email: dump@cyb.space.com at Segfault, Cyberspace Inc.
         AUTHOR: A. Dummy Author
         DATE: November 9, 2016

-Note how one can specify a single institution, multiple institutions, and no institution.
+Note how one can specify a single institution, multiple institutions (with ``&`` as separator between institutions), and no institution.
 In some formats (including ``rst`` and ``sphinx``) only the author names appear.
 Some formats have "intelligence" in listing authors and institutions, e.g., the plain text